teelinsan/minimal-rest-microservice/README.md

     ├── /account-microservice
     │   ├── /api
     |   |   ├── __init__.py                         <- Python init file
-    |   |   └── accounts.py                         <- Intermediate data that has been transformed.
+    |   |   └── accounts.py                         <- Python file where methods are injected in the API
     │   ├── /providers
     |   |   └── MongoProvider.py                    <- Python file where methods are implemented
     │   ├── /swagger